TravelingTechGuy/express-eventsource/README.md

 + Tests
 + Support for IE (in progress - read on)

 IE Support
 ----------
-Since IE (at least up to version 9) does not support EventSource, I'm trying to use this [polyfill by Yaffle](https://github.com/Yaffle/EventSource).
+Since IE (at least up to version 9) does not support EventSource, I'm using this [polyfill by Yaffle](https://github.com/Yaffle/EventSource).
 I've used Modernizr to bootstrap it when needed (and found out I need to bootstrap the test into Modernizr :) ).
 It requires some server-side changes: